 Implement a badge system — Badges provide a point of pride for the members who have earned them.
 They can be awarded for helpfulness, activity, and even duration of membership, all of which are actions that you want to encourage.

-Provide a leaderboard for some healthy competition — Like a badge system, having a leaderboard rewards users for their contributions to the community and can track a variety of criteria, creating competition between users and also helping incentivize user engagement.
+Provide a leaderboard for some healthy competition — Like a badge system, having a leaderboard rewards users for their contributions to the community and can track a variety of criteria, creating competition between users and also helping incentivize user engagement through community gamification.

 Give access to private forums for your top members — Let your paying members be a part of an exclusive club within your community.
 This will give them a space to join you in discussing community direction, new changes and features, exclusive content, or even just a new place to shoot the breeze.
 This also ties into upgrade & migration strategies, as noted in our article about what makes for a successful upgrade, migration or big change.